mwojnars/hypertag/README.md

     1, c
     2, t

+As mentioned earlier, Hypertag allows easy import of Django template filters to be used as standalone functions or as filters inside pipelines.

-Additionally, HyperHTML defines a number of its own built-in tags and variables:
+Additionally, HyperHTML defines a number of its own built-in tags and functions:

 1. HTML-specific tags.
 2. General-purpose tags.
-3. Functions.
+3. Functions & filters.
-4. Filters

 (TODO...)